simonbogaerts/Bogsi.Ceridwen/README.md

 # What is Ceridwen?

-An simple application that will run a Large Language Model (LLM) on your local machine, utilizing your GPU (prefferably).
+An simple application that will run a Large Language Model (LLM) on your local machine, utilizing your GPU (preferably).

 The application itself is a basic dotnet console application that will pass on your questions to an Ollama model by Meta.